the last post was so long I'd figure no one could get through it + i'm too tired to organize it more, so here's another braindump

 This is why certain beliefs seem completely mind-boggling or absurd, as there is no frame of reference to make sense of an idea such that I consider it "woo".
 If something is completely paradigm-breaking, I lack the ability to even connect a thought to another, since it appears to be a clean break.
 Vibes is probably the positive version of it.

-The new moment of eureka and understanding might be best described as a conversionmany biblical metaphors here: being born again, transformed by the renewing of your mind, new creation, from a heart of stone to heart of flesh.
+The new moment of eureka and understanding might be best described as a conversion.
 This is the case, whether within the community of science (as described by Polanyi above), religion (see the different interpretations, denominations, theology), programming (object-oriented, functional, etc), or anything else.

 Stories seem to encompass the notion of encapsulation within programming and abstraction in tools.
 I consistently feel this tension between using and fighting abstraction.
 I want to be to think at the highest level of abstraction, to do what I want.
 At best this would be purely thinking a program into existence, as God does when he speaks creation into being.
 This is probably why it can feel so empowering to prompt an AI to do something, as one can simply speak English in the way you want (well, until you need to tweak it to get a desired result).